 The Bank has allocated the internal risk limits in order to avoid concentrations, wherever relevant.
-For example, the Aggregate Gap Limit is allocated to various currencies and maturities as Individual Gap Limits.
+For example, the Aggregate Gap Limit is allocated to various currencies and maturities as Individual Gap Limits to monitor concentrations.
 Similarly PV01 for interest rate swaps have been allocated to various benchmarks.
-Where such allocation may not have been undertaken, the Bank continues to monitor the position closely for any possible concentrations.
+Where such allocations have not been undertaken, the Bank continues to monitor the position closely for any possible concentrations.